About Hemophilia: Disease Symptoms, Treatment, and More

 Some existing therapies may require repeat dosing, and blood clotting factor levels may fluctuate.
 For example, factor levels may be highest immediately following a dose and lowest just before the next dose is received.

-Learn more about potential gene therapy for hemophilia by downloading the brochure or completing the form to be contacted by a representative to see if you may be a candidate for this breakthrough hemophilia therapy when it becomes available.
+Learn more about potential gene therapy for hemophilia by downloading the brochure or completing the form to be contacted by a representative to see if you may be a candidate for a breakthrough hemophilia therapy.

 References